rakijah/SqlBuilder/README.md

 # SqlBuilder
 This library provides a quick and easy way to build an SQL command string through command-chaining.
-It's still in early development and currently only supports the `SELECT`, `INSERT` and `DELETE` commands.
+It's still in early development and currently only supports the `SELECT`, `INSERT`,`DELETE` and basic `ALTER TABLE` commands.
 Sorting also needs to be redone, as there is currently no way to really specify sorting priority for multiple sorting columns.

 # Usage
+First, call `SqlBuild.Configure()` to initialize the builder.
+Here you can specify your database provider, as well as whether or not table/column names should be wrapped in square brackets (i.e. *[table].[column]*).
-The `SqlBuild` class offers static methods to start building commands: `.Select()`, `.Delete()`, `.Insert()`.
-From there you can chain commands until you're done with your entire SQL command.
+The `SqlBuild` class then offers static methods to start building commands: `.Select()`, `.Insert()`, `.Delete()`, `AlterTable()`.
+From there you can chain methods until you're done with your entire SQL command.

 ## Select command
 The `BuiltSelectCommand` exposes the following methods: